unicode-org/icu4x/docs/tutorials/data_management.md

 Once we have generated some data, it needs to be loaded as a data provider.
 The blob format we chose can be loaded by `BlobDataProvider` from the `icu_provider_blob` crate.

 This provider performs deserialization, so it's a `BufferProvider`.
-This means that the feature `"serde"` needs to be enabled on `icu`.
+This means that the Cargo feature `"serde"` needs to be enabled on `icu`.

 Let's update our `Cargo.toml`: